 Tim Foster is Vice Principal of Ridley College in Melbourne, Australia, where he teaches in pastoral theology and New Testament.
 He holds degrees from Moore Theological College, the University of Sydney, and the University of Technology, Sydney, as well as a DMin from Fuller Theological Seminary.
 Tim has filled several pastoral roles and is a member of the Evangelical Theological Society.
 His several publications include “1 Timothy 2:8–15 and Gender Wars at Ephesus,” which appeared in Priscilla Papers in the summer of 2016.

-Susan Howell is Professor of Psychology at Campbellsville University in Campbellsville, Kentucky.
-Her degrees include an MEd and EdD from the University of Louisville.
-She has published articles in The Journal of Divorce and Remarriage, The American Journal of Orthopsychiatry, The Journal for Specialists in Group Work, and Priscilla Papers.
+Susan Harris Howell, Ed.D. is Professor of Psychology at Campbellsville University in Campbellsville, Kentucky.
+She has published extensively on the topic of gender equality and is the author of Buried Talents: Overcoming Gendered Socialization to Answer God’s Call.
 Dr. Howell is a member of the American Psychological Association and the Christian Association for Psychological Studies.

 Loretta Hunnicutt is Professor of History at Pepperdine University in Malibu, California.
 She holds an MA from Pepperdine and a PhD from Georgetown University, Washington, DC.
 In addition to journal articles and encyclopedia contributions, she has published the book, The Life of Selina Campbell: A Fellow Soldier in the Cause of Restoration (University of Alabama 2001) and is finishing a book on women in the history of the Christian Churches and Churches of Christ.